Author has written 16 stories for Lord of the Rings, Silmarillion, and Lloyd Alexander.

 I am planning to record of some of my stories.
 It is taking some time to get the quality I want, but I'll put the links to the podfics here when I get them posted.
 First story out is First Sorrow.
 I have made a trial-reccoding but I want to get some better equipment before the final recording.
 And Mirach has graciously granted me permission to make a podfic of her Crossroads of Light and Shadow, so I am working on that as well.

 I don't know much about the bombing in Oslo, but I am safe myself.
 I was not in town when it happened.
-For those of you that might worry.
+For those of you who might worry.

 The first chapter in a new AU-story, Where the grass grows green, has been posted.
 I will try to post monthly.
 It is a WIP, but I do have the plot planed out and a few chapters written, though they need some polishing up before they can be posted.
 I hope to be able to keep my schedule this way.